WayScience/NF1_SchwannCell_data_analysis/0.data_analysis/construct_phenotypic_expression_plate_4_fs_data/correlation_relationships/README.md

 # Median Correlation Analysis
-In this analysis the aggreated features were compared across groups:
+In this analysis the single cell features were compared across groups:
 ### Correlation Comparisons
-Aggregated pairwise correlations were calculated across well between:
+Pairwise correlations between cells were calculated across wells between:
 - The same siRNA constructs within each construct concentration
 - Different siRNA constructs within each construct concentration

-The `no_treatment` wells were only compared with other `no_treatment` wells for this analysis.

 ### Visualzing Comparisons
 Correlations were then plotted as boxplots for each concentration in the following groups: